 Practicing the 12-steps of any addiction recovery fellowship teaches individuals how to cope with addiction, avoid triggers, clear the wreckage of their path, while also living sober and productive lives.
 Support group members admit their powerlessness over their addiction, examine past mistakes, and make amends for individuals they have wronged.
 The goal is to help individuals experience a spiritual awakening in order to overcome addiction.

 However, yoga incorporates unity, integration, and balance.
-Yoga practices focus on the fine art of balancing an individual’s lives while living in a complex environment.
+Yoga practices focus on the fine art of balancing an individual’s life while living in a complex environment.
 Yoga and 12-step recovery combine somatic healing with the cognitive approach to addressing addiction.
 Combining the physical and spiritual components of yoga with the healing effects of a 12-step recovery program addresses the mind, body, and soul of the individual while also cultivating a solid foundation for maintaining continuous sobriety.

 Agape Treatment Center for substance abuse embraces a universal, unconditional love that transcends, that serves regardless of circumstances.
 We provide individuals all over the country with the opportunity to achieve the gift of lasting sobriety.